naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 **Developing and Testing of SCPs:**

 * Use “Deny” statements to enforce baseline security controls that you want to apply across your entire organization.
-  * For example, you want to prevent the member accounts from leaving the AWS Organization.
+  * For example, you want to prevent the member accounts from leaving your organization.
 * Use “Deny” statements with conditions to manage exceptions or enforce certain specific controls.
   * For example, you want to block all S3 actions if the requests are not made using secure transport protocol (HTTPS).
 * By default, AWS applies the managed SCP, [FullAWSAccess](https://console.aws.amazon.com/organizations/?#/policies/p-FullAWSAccess), to all entities in the organization, which grants access to all services and actions.